§ Authority layer · Source-reviewed monthly

 Read sourceOfficial source citation

 Practitioner-level guidance on professional obligations when using AI in healthcare.
-It emphasises accountability, human judgement, intended use, limitations, data handling, transparency, consent where relevant, local governance, and indemnity.
+It emphasises safe use, professional codes, human judgement, intended use, limitations, data handling, transparency, consent where relevant, local governance, and indemnity.

 What the source emphasises